-To schedule a visit, your child’s doctor will need to send a referral and clinic notes to the Neuropsychological Department.
+Your child’s doctor will need to send a referral and clinic notes to the Neuropsychological Department.
 This referral will be reviewed to see if testing is right for your child.
-Some insurance plans do not cover this testing or require a prior-authorization.
+Some insurance plans do not cover this testing or require a prior authorization.
 Our staff will contact you to schedule the test.
 They will inform you if you need to check coverage with your insurance.

 Finding the Neuropsychology Clinic

-The clinic is located at UW Hospital on 600 Highland Ave.
-Enter at the Clinics entrance.
-You will need to stop at Registration.
+The clinic is located at UW Hospital on 600 Highland Avenue.
+Enter at the Clinics entrance and stop at Registration.
 This is in the main lobby on the second (main) floor.
-From there, you go to the Neurodiagnostics Clinic.
+From there, you go to the Neurodiagnostic Clinic.
 Neuropsychology is located here.
 Go through the H elevator lobby to the J lobby.
 Check in with the front desk staff once you arrive.

 Before Your Child’s Visit

 You and your child will meet with the Neuropsychologist.
-During the interview, you will be asked about your child’s medical concerns, developmental history, education, and any struggles he or she is having.
+During the visit, you will be asked about your child’s medical concerns, developmental history, education, and any struggles they are having.
 Please be sure to bring any paperwork that will help you answer these questions.